perfo-leskoz/junior-frontend-recruitment-task/README.md

 Your task is create a website which allow us to check this data.

-Our website should looks like this (placeholder for now)
+Our website should looks like this:
 ![task preview](http://cdn.perfo.me/junior-frontend-recruitment-task-preview.png)

 ---